 The Service Manager Enhanced Generic Adapter allows centralized CI type management.
-Centralized CI type management enables you to manage CI types from UCMDB without the need to do much tailoring work on the Service Manager (SM) side.
-You can then synchronize CIs from UCMDB to SM through data push.
+Centralized CI type management enables you to manage CI types from UCMDB without the need to do much

 Managing Out-Of-the-Box CI Types

 Service Manager and UCMDB provide out-of-the-box CI types, as well as mapping files for them.
 To modify an out-of-the-box CI type (for example, adding new attributes according to your business needs), you only need to open the Visual Mapping tool, manually add new attributes to this CI type, and then apply the update without leaving UCMDB.
 The new attribute will be automatically added to the relevant web service object on the SM side.